tungsonisme/tsnh-handcraft/README.md

-# TSNH Create React App Typescript Template
+# TSNH Handcraft

-### This template includes
-+ Every configuration of Create React App
-+ Typescript
-+ SCSS
-+ ESLint + Prettier plugins
+Everything is handmade, no external libraries, just React and Typescript